Simply Catholic and Welcoming You

 We believe in the Veneration of Our Blessed Lady and the Saints.
 We claim and honour the Communion of Saints and the use of sacramentals for pious devotion (the rosary, icons,medals, relics, etc.).

 We state that clearly, not to offend, simply to avoid any possible confusion.
 In many ways, visiting Roman Catholics will immediately recognise in us the faith they, themselves, have come to know.
-However, those who were raised Roman Catholic will be struck by some distinct differences when coming to St Brigit’s or any other parish in the O.C.A.C.(Old Catholic Apostolic Church).
+Our Liturgy and sacraments are literally word for word the same.

 The first is that they may see a female priest at the altar or a married priest with a spouse and children in the pews (sometimes both!).
 Even, as in our case, a married couple who are both priests and have kids in the congregation.